-The approval of Proposition E by the voters in November 1999 (enacting Charter Section 8A.104) gave the SFMTA the authority to negotiate labor agreements covering wages, hours, working conditions, and benefits with labor organizations representing employees at SFMTA in service-critical classifications, as well as the discretion to utilize the City's MOU with any employee organization representing less than 10% of the SFMTA workforce.
+The approval of Proposition E by the voters in November 1999 (enacting Charter Section 8A.104) gave the SFMTA the authority to negotiate labor agreements covering wages, hours, working conditions, and benefits with labor organizations representing employees at SFMTA in service critical classifications, as well as the discretion to utilize the City's MOU with any employee organization representing less than 10% of the SFMTA workforce.

-The MEA represents approximately 149 employees in ten management classes.
+MEA represents approximately 161 service critical employees in 15 management classes.

-The current MOU between SFMTA and MEA expires on June 30, 2022.
-SFMTA representatives and representatives of MEA negotiated and succeeded in reaching a tentative agreement that was ratified by the MEA membership on May 21, 2022.
+The current MOU between SFMTA and MEA expires on June 30, 2024.
+SFMTA representatives and representatives of MEA negotiated and succeeded in reaching a tentative agreement that was ratified by the MEA membership on June 6, 2024.